matt-harvey/tabulo/README.md

 <a name="accessing-cell-values"></a>
 ### Accessing cell values
 Each `Tabulo::Table` is an `Enumerable` of which each element is a `Tabulo::Row`.
-Each `Tabulo::Row` is itself an `Enumerable` comprising the underlying the values of each cell.
+Each `Tabulo::Row` is itself an `Enumerable` comprising the underlying values of each cell.
 A `Tabulo::Row` can also be converted to a `Hash` for keyed access.
 For example:

 ```ruby
 table = Tabulo::Table.new(1..5, :itself, :even?, :odd?)